Nokia 6310: Features

 The Nokia 6310 was the first business class Nokia phone built on their DCT4 hardware platform.
 The Nokia 6310 is GPRS and HSCSD enabled for wireless cellular communication.
 The handset has support for e-mail messages and text messages including pictures, and also has a WAP 1.2.1 browser.
 In wireless communications it also has integrated Bluetooth v1.1 and IrDA.
 The updated Nokia 6310i model has support for Java applications including the Java APIs: CLDC 1.0, MIDP 1.0 and Nokia UI API.

 Despite the lack of polyphonic ringtones, it was the first Nokia phone (along with Nokia 8310) to feature a startup tone in ADPCM format.
 Polyphonic ringtones were skipped due to the relatively low speaker volume during playback of ADPCM files.

-At CeBIT 2002, Nokia introduced an upgraded version called Nokia 6310i.
+At CeBIT 2002, Nokia introduced the Nokia 6310i.
 It is mostly identical to the 6310 but has tri-band (GSM 900/1800/1900) reception instead of dual-band, Java and a blue-backlit LCD screen (as opposed to the earlier green backlighting).
 It was most commonly offered in Two-tone Silver/Grey or Two-tone Gold/Black trim; the third option, a Copper coloured variant, was much rarer.

 American variants

 A number of variants of the Nokia 6310 were released for the Americas.
-The Nokia 6340 was announced on January 7, 2002 and is a tri-mode/dual-band TDMA (800/1900), GSM (1900) and analog AMPS (800) cell phone.
+The Nokia 6340 was announced on January 7, 2002, and is a tri-mode/dual-band TDMA (800/1900), GSM (1900) and analog AMPS (800) cell phone.
 It was also the first GAIT compliant handset designed for roaming.
 The Nokia 6340i was a later updated version of this that added GSM 850.

 Nokia 6360 is another variant compatible with TDMA and AMPS only.
-Nokia 6370 is aCDMA cell phone and Nokia's first to make use of CDMA2000 1x data networks, released June 2002.
+Nokia 6370 is a CDMA cell phone and Nokia's first to make use of CDMA2000 1x data networks, released June 2002.
 Nokia 6385 has both CDMA and AMPS.